 The council holds reserves and other cash items on its balance sheet which are invested.
-In investing these cash balances the council follows guidance issued by CIPFA and the Ministry of Homes, Communities and Local Government.
+In investing these cash balances the council follows guidance issued by the Chartered Institute of Public Finance and Accountancy and the Ministry of Housing, Communities and Local Government.

-The Ministry of Homes, Communities and Local Government guidance requires treasury management investments to prioritise security, liquidity and yield in that order of importance.
+The guidance requires treasury management investments to prioritise security, liquidity and yield in that order of importance.
 The council will not make any investments with low credit quality bodies, nor any that are defined as capital expenditure by legislation, such as company shares.

 The council has in recent years pursued a policy to hold as investments a sum as close as possible to the cash value of its reserves and balances.
-This policy will continue in 2020/21 but it will be regularly reviewed to ensure value for money is achieved.
+This policy will continue in 2021/22 but it will be regularly reviewed to ensure value for money is achieved especially when bearing in mind the potential for negative interest rates.